dwavesystems/demos/antenna-selection/README.rst

 ::
   python antennas.py

+After running, the largest independent set found in the graph will be printed to the command line and two images (.png files) will be created.
+An image of the original graph can be found in the file ``antenna_plot_original.png``, and an image of the graph with the nodes in the independent set highlighted in a different color can be found in the file ``antenna_plot_solution.png``.

 To modify the program to consider a different set of antennas locations, modify the graph G.

 Code Overview